-Surveys of the population have shown that people aren't necessarily aware that all of those things are linked to cancer.
-For example, the CRUK funded Perceptions of Risk Survey in 2008 found that only 3 per cent of the people polled knew that being overweight or obese could increase their risk of cancer.
+Surveys of the population have shown that people aren’t necessarily aware that all of these things are linked to cancer.
+For example, the Cancer Research UK funded Perceptions of Risk Survey in 2008 found that only 3% of the people polled knew that being overweight or obese could increase their risk of cancer.

 Making lifestyle changes can be difficult, but there are so many benefits.
 Try to find tricks that make it easier to get into healthy habits, such as being active with a friend, keeping track of what you eat or drink, or letting your friends and family know about what you're doing.

 You can read our tips and advice for making healthier choices in different areas of your lifestyle in this section.
 And there are lots of other sources of information and support, such as the Change 4 Life website or your GP or pharmacist.

 Preventing cancer doesn’t work in the same way as preventing infectious diseases with vaccines.

 ‘Healthy living’ is not a cast-iron guarantee against cancer.
 But it stacks the odds in your favour, by reducing the risk of developing the disease.

 For example, we know that it’s possible for a heavy smoker to live a cancer-free life, while someone who never touches cigarettes could develop lung cancer.
 But lots of large long-term studies clearly show that people who have never smoked are far less likely to develop or die from cancer than smokers.

 In the same way, careful drivers cannot guarantee that they will never get into an accident due to events beyond their control, but they are much less likely to do so than reckless ones.

 You can read more about understanding risk on our Science Blog.